haradatm/nlp/bert/search/README.md

-# BERT-Ranking (Chainer example code for Neural Ranking for Ad-Hoc Text Retrieval using BERT fine-tuning)
+# BERT-Search (Chainer example code for Neural Ranking for Ad-Hoc Text Retrieval using BERT fine-tuning)

 ### Description